nus-cs2103-AY2223S2/ip/docs/README.md

 ### `bye` - Saves Duke's list of tasks

-It will save the list of tasks and their status (marked or unmarked) in Duke as a text file in user's home directory.
+It will save the list of tasks and their status (marked or unmarked) as a text file in user's home directory.

 Usage: